railsbridge/docs/README.md

 The site comprises files stored in a "site" directory; the one we care about now is ROOT/sites/installfest.

-These files can be in any one of three formats:
+These files can be in any of these formats:

 * `.step` for StepFile
 * `.md` for Markdown
 * `.mw` for MediaWiki
+* `.deck.md` for deck.rb

 (If multiple files exist with the same base name, .step is preferred over .md, and .md over .mw.)